Servo Motor Tutorial for Arduino, ESP8266 and ESP32

 The following video, shows the Arduino script in action with an Arduino Uno as example.

-Set the Servo Motor to a specific Angle with a Potentiometer
+Define the Angle of the Servo Motor with a Potentiometer

-In the second example we want to use a potentiometer to set the servo motor to a specific angle.
-Therefore we read the value of the potentiometer which is between 0 and 1023, re-scale the value between 0 and 180 to move the motor between 0 and 180 degrees.
+In the second example we want to use a potentiometer to set the angle of the servo motor.
+Therefor we read the value of the potentiometer which is between 0 and 1023, re-scale the value between 0 and 180 to move the motor between 0 and 180 degrees.

 The following picture show the wiring between the Arduino, EPS8266 or ESP32 microcontroller board, the servo motor and the potentiometer.